-The force is now in the process of implementing a new Records Management System (NICHE), which will replace 12 extant high risk systems.
-This is due to be implemented by October 2019 and will address issues around double keying, data quality and large resource intensive back office function.
+The force is in the process of implementing a new Records Management System (NICHE), which will replace 12 extant high risk systems.
+This will go live in May 2020 and will address issues around double keying, data quality and large resource intensive back office function.

 The financial performance of the force and SCO is monitored through monthly budget out turn reports and refreshed Medium Term Financial Strategy (MTFS).
 Any variances or longer term gaps identified are reported to the FSB via the Corporate Planning and Resourcing Board.
 Financial control arrangements allow implications on budgets and value for money to be understood and corrective plans put in place where appropriate to either maximise or minimise the financial impact.
 There has been a clear focus to ensure that budget information is developed to inform at various levels of the organisation to support accountability in budget management and the demonstration of value for money decision making.
-For 2018/19 internal auditors gave an opinion of reasonable assurance around the key financial controls for the force.
+For 2019/20 internal auditors gave an opinion of 'substantial assurance' around the key financial controls for the force, an improvement from reasonable assurance in the previous year.

 The organisation's financial governance and management arrangements are all based on the CIPFA Financial Management Code of Practice for the Police Service of England and Wales as presented to Parliament pursuant to Section 39A(5) of the Police Act 1996 and Section 17(6) of the Police Reform and Social Responsibility Act 2011.
 This identifies the roles and responsibilities of the Chief Constable and the Chief Constable's Chief Finance Officer separately from those of the Staffordshire Commissioner and the Commissioners Chief Finance Officer.
+The Code is based on a series of principles supported by specific standards and statements of practice which are considered necessary to provide a strong foundation to: